redhat-openstack/packstack/docs/packstack.rst

     Set to 'y' if you would like Packstack to install the OpenStack Client packages.
 An admin "rc" file will also be installed ['y', 'n'].

 **CONFIG_NTP_SERVERS**
     Comma separated list of NTP servers.
-Leave plain if Packstack should not install ntpd on instances..
+Leave plain if Packstack should not install ntpd on instances.

+**CONFIG_DEFAULT_PASSWORD**
+    A default password to be used on all services, databases, keys, etc. It will be overriden by any explicitly set password.
+Leave plain to not set a default password.

 **CONFIG_NAGIOS_INSTALL**
     Set to 'y' if you would like Packstack to install Nagios to monitor openstack hosts ['y', 'n'].